 I enjoyed learning about the different factions and taking the city back one sector at a time from them, but it can be considered the weakest part of this game.
 No one should buy this game if they want a good story.
 It’s all about the action.

 I’ve been spoiled by Rise of The Tomb Raider.
-The gameplay in that game is so amazing I don’t think any other third person shooter can come close to it.
+The gameplay in that game is so amazing I don’t think any other third-person shooter can come close to it.
 The take cover mechanic in The Division isn’t bad.
 It’s like your typical third person shooter.
-You attack yourself to a wall, truck, or whatever looks sturdy enough to hold up in a firefight and start blasting away at the enemy until they die.
-It’s simple, but really fun in my opinion.
-There’s more to The Division’s gameplay then simply taking cover and firing.
+You attach yourself to a wall, truck, or whatever looks sturdy enough to hold up in a firefight and start blasting away at the enemy until they die.
+It’s simple but really fun in my opinion.
+There’s more to The Division’s gameplay than simply taking cover and firing.

 As you level up your base you’ll get access to new skills that can be used to help you in tight situations.
-My favorite skills are the mobile cover, turret, seeker mine, and support station skills.
-Unfortunately you can only get two skills at a time and a ultimate skill that can be triggered by pressing the T button.
+My favorite skills are mobile cover, turret, seeker mine, and support station skills.
+Unfortunately, you can only get two skills at a time and an ultimate skill that can be triggered by pressing the T button.

 There are three difficulty levels in The Division.
 You’ve got normal mode, hard mode, and a new difficulty that will only become available after you reach level 30.
 Once I reached the level cap I immediately went on my first daily mission and I enjoyed it for the most part.